Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_3.md

 $ chsh -s /bin/zsh
 ```

 `chsh` means 'change shell', then we provide it the filepath to the zsh executable.
-Most executables in your Linux system are located in `/bin/`, but there are several other directories too.
+Most executables on Linux systems are located in `/bin/`, but there are several other directories too.
 If you enter the command `zsh` now, zsh should start and diplay a new command prompt.

 Note that if you skipped installing fonts in [Getting Started](../../getting_started), certain characters will not display correctly.